-The Company has completed its assessment of year 2000 issues on its computer systems and applications and developed a remediation plan.
-Conversion activities are in process and the Company expects conversion and testing to be completed by the end of the fiscal year ended August 31, 1999.
-The Company expects completion of the project to cost less than \$16,000.
-The Company believes its non-information technology systems either will not have year 2000 issues or are not material to the Company's operations.
-While the company does not believe it has any material year 2000 problem, the failure to correct a material problem or the impact of a year 2000 problem on customers and third-party suppliers could result in an interruption in, or failure of normal business activities or operations.
-Such failures could could materially and adversely affect the Company's results of operations, liquidity and financial condition.
+The Company has completed its assessment of year 2000 issues on its computer systems, applications and water facilities.
+Conversion and testing activities have been completed.
+The Company's cost for conversion and testing for year 2000 compliance was less than \$10,000.
+While the company does not believe it has any material year 2000 problems, the failure to correct a material problem or the impact of a year 2000 problem on customers and thirdparty suppliers could result in an interruption in, or failure of normal business activities or operations.
+Failures such as electric utility may result in service interruptions to the Company's water system.
+The Company does not have any retail water customers and has notified its commercial customers of potential year 2000 problems.
+The Company does have emergency preparedness procedures in the event of extended power service interruption to restore service to its customers.
+Such failures could materially and adversely affect the Company's results of operations, liquidity and financial condition.

-Readers are cautioned that forward-looking statements constained in this Year 2000 update should be read in conjunction with the Company's disclosure under the heading: "SAFE HARBOR STATEMENT UNDER THE UNITED STATES PRIVATE SECURITIES LITIGATION REFORM ACT OF 1995" on page 2.
+Readers are cautioned that forward-looking statements contained in this Form 10KSB should be read in conjunction with the Company's disclosure under the heading: "SAFE HARBOR STATEMENT UNDER THE UNITED STATES PRIVATE SECURITIES LITIGATION REFORM ACT OF 1995" on page 2.